MasihMoafi/LLMs/README.md

 ### Answer Generator
 The Answer Generator class interacts with the RAG system to fetch the most relevant document chunks based on a given question.
 It then uses the LLM to generate a context-aware response.

+### Chroma-based RAG

+An alternative RAG implementation using Chroma for storing and querying document embeddings is also included.
+This utilizes LangChain's Chroma integration for efficient vector store management and querying.

 ### Web Browsing Agent
 The Web Browsing Agent fetches real-time information from the web by scraping web pages.
 The agent can be used to get live data on current events, statistics, and more.

-### Chroma-based RAG
-An alternative RAG implementation using Chroma for storing and querying document embeddings is also included.
-This utilizes LangChain's Chroma integration for efficient vector store management and querying.
+### Doc Search Agent

+### Deep Search Agent

+### The Power of Agentic Search

 ## Results
 The system successfully processes predefined questions and generates responses based on the relevant document context.
 Additionally, the web-browsing agent retrieves live data for real-time questions, providing a comprehensive, multi-source approach to answering queries.